ist-dsi/wp-jquery-ui-slider-captcha/readme.txt

 3. Configure and enable the sliders you want to have on your website.
 4. Have fun.

-**Did you know...** If you can't see any CAPTCHA on your Comment's page, you must edit comments.php of your template and add the following code in the position that you want to have your CAPTCHA.
+**Did you know...** If you can't see any CAPTCHA on your Comment's page, you must edit comments.<?php of your template and add the following code in the position that you want to have your CAPTCHA.
 `<?php if(function_exists('slider_captcha'))
 	slider_captcha('comments');
 ?>`